FranciscoFlores9745/FranciscoFlores.github.io/WA6/Week6-Core_Functions/Reflection.md

 What worked though was the navigation between the pages and stark difference between each page so that the user doesn’t get lost.

 My plan is to now not only add filters to the two pages, but to also make sure that there is a button the user can click so that they aren’t limited to the information that is just in that container and that they can for themselves find more information.
 And then if I have time to add more appeasing visuals so that the website doesn’t make the user as bored.

+Another piece of feedback was to maybe make the filters act like a checklist, that way you can either choose 1 thing to focus on, or just filter out one thing, that way the information that you want stays while the other information disappears.

+Other than that the rest of the additions I made were effective and were a welcomed addition to the use of the user.

+My plan to finalize this is to update my filter function so that it can do dynamic checklist type filtering, where you can choose multiple things instead of being forced to pick one to filter.